saleemk/slopsmith-plugin-mobile-note-highway/README.md

 - **Collapsible controls** - Swipe up/down to show/hide advanced tools.
 Only essentials visible by default.
 - **Organized expanded controls** - Expanded mode groups controls into Playback, Sliders, Practice, Stems, and More controls sections.
+- **Landscape-aware layout** - Expanded landscape mode uses compact rows to preserve highway space.
 - **More controls accordion** - Secondary display and plugin actions stay tucked away until needed.
+- **Section Practice disclosure** - Slopsmith's Section Practice bar stays available but collapsed in place on mobile.
+- **Mobile-safe Mixer popover** - Mixer controls are clamped to the viewport on phones and tablets.
+- **Aligned mobile sliders** - Difficulty, speed, and A/V offset use matching labels and touch-friendly tracks.
 - **Swipe up/down on highway** - Scrub through the song by dragging vertically with live highway preview - matches the natural flow of notes scrolling toward you
 - **Tap to play/pause** - Single tap anywhere on the highway
 - **Double tap to loop** - Set A/B loop markers with double taps (A → B → Clear)